As a Boston Terrier parent, you are likely familiar with your dog’s eye care needs. But are you having trouble cleaning his eyes?

 The discolouration is caused by excessive tearing or insufficient drainage, medically referred to as Epiphora.
 The constant eye waters cause red or brown stains in your dog’s coat around the eyes.
-The accumulation of a pigment called Porphyrin is the one that causes such discolouration.
+The accumulation of a pigment called Porphyrin is what causes such discolouration.

 Although all dogs get tear stains, the breeds that suffer the most from tear stains are those with shallow eye sockets, which prevents proper drainage down the throat.

-Boston Terriers are prone to tear stains like Pugs, Poodles and Bichon Frises, for example.
+Boston Terriers are prone to tear stains, similar to Pugs, Poodles and Bichon Frises, for example.

-Also, BT puppies produce more tears while teething.
+Also, Boston Terrier puppies produce more tears while teething.
 So during this time frame, you can absolutely expect some tear stains.